Ttokkime/Lab-1/README.md

 ## Exploring and testing with common network scanning and anaylsis tools
 ### Tools used:
-* **Wireshark**: a protocol analyzer tool that is used to capture IP traffic from different sources
+* **Wireshark**: A protocol analyzer tool that is used to capture IP traffic from different sources.
   * When using Wireshark, I used the tool in order to capture the ping traffic between vWorkstation and TargetWindows02 that were not port 3389.
 This was done by having a filter placed for my interfaces so that all the RDP trafic generated would qualify the condition of "not port 3389".
 After having set this filter, I started the capture and proceeded to go to the command prompt and use this ping command below.

 ```